domin224/czechia_real_estate/README.md

 - **Visualization:** The processed data is visualized in Power BI or Tableau, with final outputs available as interactive dashboards or static reports.

 > Disclaimer:
 > This project presents average real estate prices and income data across the Czech Republic.
 Historical data comes from the ČÚZK database, which does not include 2024.
-Income data is from the ČSÚ.
 Data for 2025 was scraped from Sreality.cz on July 11 and reflects a snapshot, not a full-year average.
-The dashboard demonstrates the author’s skills in web scraping, data processing, and visualization; 2025 data is included to showcase technical abilities rather than provide a full market overview.
+The project demonstrates the author’s skills in web scraping, data processing, and visualization; 2025 data is included to showcase technical abilities rather than provide a full market overview.

 ## Technologies Used